AnyDSL/popl25/README.md

 - Build and evaluate the MimIR RegEx plugin benchmark

 #### Benchmarks Game
-In the paper (6.1), we claim that using Mim with it's low-level plugins allows writing code that is competitive performance-wise to standard C code.
+**Claim**: In the paper (6.1), we claim that using Mim with it's low-level plugins allows writing code that is competitive performance-wise to standard C code.

-To support this claim, we ported a number of benchmarks from the Benchmarks Game to Impala (a custom language frontend that uses Mim for code generation & optimization).
+To support this claim, we ported a number of benchmarks from the Benchmarks Game to Impala (a custom language frontend that uses MimIR for code generation & optimization).
-Compiling these benchmarks through Mim produces binaries that show competitive performance to similar C implementations of the same benchmarks.
+Compiling these benchmarks through MimIR produces binaries that show competitive performance to similar C implementations of the same benchmarks.

 After running the `evaluate.sh` script, the results will be found in `output/benchmarksgame`.
 You may compare these numbers with `Table 3`.